Intervention into Texas CPS cases

 You cannot file an original lawsuit requesting possessory conservatorship of a child if you are a grandparent to a child.
 You may be able to gain standing to intervene in a pending lawsuit if you have had substantial past contact with the child.
 There must be proof shown to the court that a parent's appointment as a sole managing conservator or both parents as joint managing conservators would significantly impair that child's physical health or emotional development.

 Based on the above paragraph, we must talk further about what counts as substantial past contact.
-Typically, substantial past contact means more than seeing the child regularly.
-Frequent care for the child, living nearby to the child, and spending a lot of time with the child and their family has sufficed for courts across the state of Texas.
-It seems like daily supervision over a lengthy period of time is the magic component for establishing standing in this regard.
-If you are a potential intervening party in a lawsuit, then you must be able to show that you assisted in the daily functions of custody for that child over a period of at least two months.
+Typically, significant past contact means more than seeing the child regularly.
+Routine care for the child, living nearby to the child, and spending a lot of time with the child and their family has sufficed for courts across the state of Texas.
+It seems like daily supervision over a lengthy period is the magic component for establishing standing in this regard.
+If you are a potential intervening party in a lawsuit, then you must be able to show that you assisted in the daily functions of custody for that child for at least two months.

 Intervening into a CPS case as a foster parent to a child